wearvr/dpvr-vr-unity-sdk-instructions/docs/dpvr-example-scenes-overview.md

 ## Example scenes

-each example scene is located within the DPVR plugin, within the 'DPN' folder and at the specified file location.
+Each example scene is located within the DPVR plugin, within the 'DPN' folder and at the specified file location.

 ### DpnDaydream
 `DPN/Scenes/Mobile/DpnDaydream.unity`